paopre/Spontini/documentation/miscellaneous.md

 Then the svg drop-down menu is displayed after a double click on the left mouse button.

+### OUTPUT

+You can check the LilyPond compiling output in two ways:

+  * On the Javascript console of your browser (open "Web developer" ---> "Web console" on Firefox and "More tools" ---> "Developer tools" on Chrome/Chromium).
+  * On the Spontini-Server's window or on the Spontini-Server's output (if the server is launched with "nogui" option)

 ### PAN-ZOOM

 You can activate it by pressing the len button on the menu, or by keeping **CTRL** key pressed.
 Use the mouse wheel and/or zoom-in/out by using the left mouse button and the keys listed inside **[global-custom-vars.js](../lib/webgui/js/global-custom-vars.js)**.